aliamiryan99/Financial-NN-Prediction-Interpretability/README.md

   update_interval: 50 # Initial streaming interval in ms
   max_points: 500 # Maximum number of points to display
   time_frame: "H" # Time frame to specify the width of candles
-  show_aggregator: False # To change the stream approach for plotting the ensemble method with range
+  show_aggregator: False # To change the stream approch for plotting the ensemble method with range
-dashboard_visualization:
+evaluation_visualization:
   n_cols: 3 # Number of column grid of loss charts

 ```

 ### 3. Training and Testing the Model